-Fused deposition modeling (FDM) is the most widely used 3D printing process because of its ease of use and ability to run real engineered plastics.
-FDM, also referred to as Fused Filament Fabrication or FFF, works be extruding materials layer by layer.
+FDM is one of the most widely used additive manufacturing processes due to its ease of use and ability to run real engineered plastics.
+FDM 3D printing—also referred to as fused filament fabrication (FFF)—works by extruding thermoplastic material layer by layer to build a finished part.

-Our industrial FDM machines offer more repeatability for industrial, aerospace and medical prototyping and production.
-Today, there are hundreds of FDM and FFF 3D printers available in all different sizes, for different materials and applications.
+Our industrial FDM 3D printing machines offer improved repeatability for industrial, aerospace, and medical prototyping and production.
+Today, there are hundreds of FDM and FFF printers available in different sizes, materials, and application capabilities.

 FDM 3D Printing Advantages